AuslanderLab/Evol-structural-virus/README.md

 # Evolutionary Virology in the Lens of Structural Biology

-Code and scripts for all the analyses of manuscript J.Malnak *et al.* **Uncovering acquisition events and human-specific folds with pairwise comparisons of the predicted viral proteome.** (In preparation).
+Code and scripts for all the analyses of manuscript J.Malnak *et al.* **Uncovering acquisition events and human-specific folds with pairwise comparisons of the predicted viral proteome.** (In submission).

 Repo structure
 -----------
-+ `/intermediate_files` files used in this analysis
++ `/intermediate_files` files used in this analysis, must be downloaded from zenodo:
 + `/src` code for the major analysis used in this study
 + `/results` directory where results are deposited if `src` is rerun.
++ `figure_scripts`- R markdown files for regenerating figures.